-I’d like to lead you through one approach that represents a model for adopting the appropriate pricing structure.
-It consists of a four-quadrant graph (pictured below) that represents the effect of commodization.
+I’d like to lead you through one approach that represents a model for adopting the appropriate pricing structure for your SaaS.
+It consists of a four-quadrant graph (pictured below) that represents the effect of commoditization.

 Step 1: Look at your current products and/or services.
 Analyze each of your SKUs or offerings, and ask the following questions: